Premo36/DML2.X/README v2.4.txt

 As for this version, the only tested source port are:

 FULL COMPATIBILITY:
--GZdoom (v4.3.3), -height and -width do not work due to gzdoom way of handling resolution) -LZdoom (v3.85)
+-GZdoom (v4.5.0), -height and -width do not work due to gzdoom way of handling resolution) -LZdoom (v3.87c)
 -Zandronum (3.0)
 -Zdoom(2.8.1)
 -QZDoom (2.1.0)
 -Skulltag(98d)

-PARTIAL COMPATIBILITY (Some DML features don't work):
+PARTIAL COMPATIBILITY (Some DML features will not work):
--Chocholate Doom (3.0.0)
+-Chocholate Doom (3.0.1)
--PRBOOM PLUS(2.5.1.4)
--GLBOOM PLUS(2.5.1.4)
+-PrBoom+ (2.6um)

 (As long as it follows the zdoom command line standard, any engine should work fine)